-Audit Committee action Audit Committee conclusions The Audit Committee reviewed the calculation of the loss on The Audit Committee were satisfied that the valuation adopted disposal of the earnout receivable, noting the assumptions by management, using the cash alternate in the sales agreement that management had applied to establish the fair value of the should the necessary approvals not be received, was an Columbus asset to be received as part of the consideration and appropriate measure of fair value and largely consistent with the expected credit loss adjustment applied to the receivable due the Group's internal models.
-The Committee were also satisfied early 2025.
-The Audit Committee also considered the reversal of with managements calculation of the expected credit loss the deferred tax liability that occurred as a result of the transaction. adjustment, noting an unadjusted but immaterial difference on the calculation reported by the auditors.
+The Audit Committee were satisfied that the valuation adopted by management, using the cash alternate in the sales agreement should the necessary approvals not be received, was an appropriate measure of fair value and largely consistent with the Group's internal models.
+The Committee were also satisfied with managements calculation of the expected credit loss adjustment, noting an unadjusted but immaterial difference on the calculation reported by the auditors.